seduerr91/seduerr91.github.io/_posts/2020-06-26-data-manipulation.md

 color: danger
 description: Feature Engineering of OpenCV Output with Python Pandas.
 ---
 Together with Prof. Peter Gloor from MIT, Josephine and I work on an plant tracker.
-In our project __[plantions](www.plantions.github.io)__ it is the aim to read human emotions through the observation of plants.
-[Here](https://seduerr91.github.io/blog/object-tracker), you can find introduction to the project in its entirety.
+In our project __[plantions](www.plantions.github.io)__ we aim to read human emotions through the observation of plants.
+[Here](https://seduerr91.github.io/blog/object-tracker), you can find an introduction to the project.

-Please find the [Project](https://plantions.github.io/project/2020/06/25/instructions.html) and a manual on its use here.
-This post takes a deep dive into the data engineering part (alias Step 3: Analysis).
-Before that, I take the outputs from the OpenCV algorithm (based on cv2.adaptiveThreshold, cv2.morphologyEx, and cv2.findContours) to process them for further analysis.
-The OpenCV algorithms will be subject to a subsequent post.
+Please find the tool and a manual on its use [here](https://plantions.github.io/project/2020/06/25/instructions.html).
+This post takes a deep dive into the data engineering part.
+Before that, the tool take the outputs from the object tracking process (based on OpenCV's cv2.adaptiveThreshold, cv2.morphologyEx, and cv2.findContours).
+The OpenCV algorithm will be subject to a subsequent post.

-This article is structured in _Video_ and _Audio_ Processing, and _Merging the resulting data sets_.
+This article is structured in three parts: _Video Processing_, _Audio Processing_, and _Merging the Resulting Data Sets_.

-## 1. Video Data Processing
+## 1. Video Processing

 ```python
 data = motion_array